Agora (film): Plot

-In AD 391, Alexandria is part of the Roman Empire, and Greek philosopher Hypatia is a teacher at the Platonic school, where future leaders are educated.
+In 391 C.E., Alexandria is part of the Roman Empire, and Greek philosopher Hypatia is a teacher at the Platonic school, where future leaders are educated.
 Hypatia is the daughter of Theon, the director of the Musaeum of Alexandria.
 Hypatia, her father's slave, Davus, and two of her pupils, Orestes and Synesius, are immersed in the changing political and social landscape.
 Orestes tries to woo Hypatia with music, but she rejects Orestes's love by showing him her menstrual rags, because she prefers to devote herself to science.
 Davus assists Hypatia in her classes and is interested in science.
 He is also secretly in love with her.

 Meanwhile, social unrest begins challenging the Roman rule of the city as Pagans and Christians come into conflict.
 When the Christians start verbally insulting the statues of the pagan gods, the pagans, including Orestes and Theon, ambush the Christians.
 However, in the ensuing battle, the pagans unexpectedly find themselves outnumbered by a large Christian mob.
 Theon is gravely injured, and Hypatia and the pagans take refuge in the Library of the Serapeum.
 The Christian siege of the library ends when an envoy of the Roman Emperor Theodosius I declares that the pagans are pardoned, but the Christians shall be allowed to take possession of the library.
 Hypatia and the pagans flee while trying to save the most important scrolls before the Christians overtake the library and destroy its contents.
 Davus chooses to join the Christian forces.
 He later returns with a gladius and sexually assaults Hypatia, but he begins to sob and offers his sword to her.
 However, she removes his slave collar and tells him that he is free.